Learn more Ilocano vocabulary words and phrases you can use if you're working in the healthcare field.

 The Pearl of the Orient Seas, Philippines is an archipelago comprising of over 7,107 islands and breathtaking nature wonders.
 Here is an interesting legend of the Philippines that might just have the answer on how the Philippines came to be the country we now know.

 Kalunay or kulitis is known in many other names such as Chinese spinach, spleen amaranth, ptee and uray.
 Learn more about amaranthus dubius that is valued as a leafy vegetable in this article with photos of amaranthus dubius from seedlings to maturity.

-An interesting legend of why the shy plant mimosa pudica is considered as weed responds to touch by closing and reopening its leaves after few minutes.
+An interesting legend of why the shy or sensitive plant mimosa pudica closes and open its leaves when touched.

 Save money on pots and reuse containers instead.
 It's not only fun but will spark creativity too.
 Here's more than 10 ideas on what to use for a container garden: boxes, pans, baskets, tires and more!